Mints97/tinyGUI/README.md

 BOOL setEnabled(BOOL enabled);

-/* Draws a line in a GUIObject from the point specified by x1, y1 to the point specified by x2, y2 with a pen specified by the parameter pen */
-BOOL drawLine(Pen pen, int x1, int y1, int x2, int y2);
+/* Draws a line in a GUIObject from the point specified by x1, y1 to the point specified by x2, y2 with a pen specified by the parameter pen.
+If pen is NULL, a null pen is used.
+Drawing is double-buffered */ BOOL drawLine(Pen pen, int x1, int y1, int x2, int y2);

-/* Draws an arc in a GUIObject inside the bounds of a rectangle specified by boundX1, boundY1, boundX2, and boundY2 (the upper left and the bottom right corners of the rectangle, respectively), from a point specified by x1 and y1 to the point specified by x2, y2 with a pen specified by the parameter pen */ BOOL drawArc(Pen pen, int boundX1, int boundY1, int boundX2, int boundY2, int x1, int y1, int x2, int y2);
+/* Draws an arc in a GUIObject inside the bounds of a rectangle specified by boundX1, boundY1, boundX2, and boundY2 (the upper left and the bottom right corners of the rectangle, respectively), from a point specified by x1 and y1 to the point specified by x2, y2 with a pen specified by the parameter pen.
+If pen is NULL, a null pen is used.
+   Drawing is double-buffered */
+BOOL drawArc(Pen pen, int boundX1, int boundY1, int boundX2, int boundY2, int x1, int y1, int x2, int y2);

 /* Draws a rectangle in a GUIObject specified by boundX1, boundY1, boundX2, and boundY2 (the upper left and the bottom right corners of the rectangle, respectively) with a pen specified by the parameter pen and fills it with the brush specified by the parameter brush.
-   If it is NULL, a hollow brush is used */
+If pen is NULL, a null pen is used.
+If brush is NULL, a hollow brush is used.
+Drawing is double-buffered */
 BOOL drawRect(Pen pen, Brush brush, int boundX1, int boundY1, int boundX2, int boundY2);

 /* Draws a rounded rectangle in a GUIObject specified by boundX1, boundY1, boundX2, and boundY2 (the upper left and the bottom right corners of the rectangle, respectively) with an ellipse of width ellipseWidth and height ellipseHeight being used to draw the rounded edges, with a pen specified by the parameter pen, and fills it with the brush specified by the parameter brush.
-   If it is NULL, a hollow brush is used */
+If pen is NULL, a null pen is used.
+If brush is NULL, a hollow brush is used.
+Drawing is double-buffered */
 BOOL drawRoundedRect(Pen pen, Brush brush, int boundX1, int boundY1,
 							int boundX2, int boundY2, int ellipseWidth, int ellipseHeight);

 /* Draws an ellipse in a GUIObject inside the bounds of a rectangle specified by boundX1, boundY1, boundX2, and boundY2 (the upper left and the bottom right corners of the rectangle, respectively) with a pen specified by the parameter pen and fills it with the brush specified by the parameter brush.
-If it is NULL, a hollow brush is used */ BOOL drawEllipse(Pen pen, Brush brush, int boundX1, int boundY1, int boundX2, int boundY2);
+If pen is NULL, a null pen is used.
+If brush is NULL, a hollow brush is used.
+Drawing is double-buffered */ BOOL drawEllipse(Pen pen, Brush brush, int boundX1, int boundY1, int boundX2, int boundY2);

 /* Draws a polygon in a GUIObject between a set of points (number given by numPoints) specified by the coords array, which should contain the points in the format {x1, y1, x2, y2, x3, y3, ... xn, yn}, with a pen specified by the parameter pen and fills it with the brush specified by the parameter brush.
-If it is NULL, a hollow brush is used */ BOOL drawPolygon(Pen pen, Brush brush, int numPoints, LONG *coords);
+If pen is NULL, a null pen is used.
+If brush is NULL, a hollow brush is used.
+Drawing is double-buffered */ BOOL drawPolygon(Pen pen, Brush brush, int numPoints, LONG *coords);
 ```